5 September 2022

 If you have anything to do with branding, messaging, or storytelling add this to your list of books to read.

-The concept is so simple you may find yourself saying duh whilst reading the book.
+The concept is so simple you may find yourself saying duh a lot while reading the book.
 It seems so obvious – how have you never realised or articulated it before?

 You are the guide, you need to make your customer or user the hero.